mkj/rpi-flipflop/README.md

 This works the same as [NOOBS](https://github.com/raspberrypi/noobs) - it uses the same parameter to automatically boot the installed distro if the "safe mode" pin isn't held.
+The "separate config partition" idea came from NOOBS too.